 Job Experience

 Again by using buyer personas, you can target different ads to the different leaders in the buying decision at a particular company.
-If your decision-makers are the CTO, CMO, CIO and CFO, then use that to your advantage and make your ads hyper-specific.
-Don’t go for overly broad ads that generally won’t resonate with your target audience.
+If your decision-makers are the CTO, CMO, CIO and CFO, use that to your advantage and make your ads hyper-specific.
+Don’t go for overly broad ads that won’t resonate with your target audience.

-Does your company sell products that are used by non-C-Suite staff? then use people's work experience to your advantage and target end-users or consumers of your product or service in your ads.
+Does your company sell products that are used by non-C-Suite staff?
+Then use people's work experience to your advantage and target end-users or consumers of your product or service in your ads.

 Interests